xiaojoey/Mutect2Mitomaster/README.md

 GatkScript.py is the main script and mitoRequest.py passes bam files in a directory to GatkScript.py.

+LRVC.py is a script for PacBio Pbaligned CCS sequences.
+It modifies the header for the bam file to make the PacBio data compatible with the rest of the pipeline.

 Usage:

 ```
 python GatkScript.py bamFile
 python mitoRequest.py folderOfBamFiles
+python LRVC.py bamFile referenceFasta
 ```